 Proactive investors should consider opening an IRA account at an online broker while hands-off investors may be better served at a robo-advisor.

-Schwab is a full-service brokerage firm featuring industry-leading research, competitive commissions, an easy to navigate platform, a world class options trading platform in OptionsXpress, and fast customer service.
+Schwab is a full-service brokerage firm featuring industry-leading research, competitive commissions, an easy to navigate platform, a world class options trading platform and fast customer service.

 4.5 out of 5 stars